 Is there an unsightly premises bylaw issue that should be investigated?
 Submit a complaint.

-The Regional District does not have bylaws regulating weeds or grasses, and therefore does not investigation or act on complaints about noxious weeds, grasses or vegetation that is overgrown.
-For information on preventing and eliminating noxious weeds or invasive plants, contact the Northwest Invasive Plants Council at 1-866-44WEEDS or visit them online.
+The Regional District does not have bylaws regulating weeds or grasses, and therefore does not investigate or act on complaints about noxious weeds, grasses or vegetation that is overgrown.
+For information on preventing and eliminating noxious weeds or invasive plants, telephone the Northwest Invasive Plants Council at 1-866-44WEEDS or visit them online.